-- 1. Cut an 8" length of 3" PVC pipe and drill six 1 3/8" holes in this length of pipe.
+- 1. Cut an 8" length of 3" PVC pipe and drill six 1 3%" holes in this length of pipe.
 Before drilling the holes, take into account the overlap of the PVC fittings that will be glued to either end of this length of pipe. - 2.
 Cut a piece of 250 μm mesh screen that is roughly 7" x 7". - 3.
 Coat the inside of the pipe with quick-set epoxy and carefully glue the mesh screen to the pipe. - 4.
-Drill a small hole in the middle of the 3" PVC cap and install a stainless steel eye bolt with 2 hex nuts and a star lock washer. - 5.
-Use PVC/ABS cement to glue the 3" PVC cap and the 3" ABS slip fitting male adapter to either end of the PVC pipe with the mesh screen.
+Drill a small hole in the middle of the 3" PVC or ABS cap and install a stainless steel eye bolt with 2 hex nuts and a star lock washer.
+Use Loctite to lock the nuts in place. - 5.
+Use the appropriate PVC or ABS cement to glue the 3" cap and the 3" PVC or ABS slip fitting male adapter to either end of the PVC pipe with the mesh screen.